t-edson/PicPas/README.md

 Second competition

-A digital clock using I2C and the DS1307: https://www.facebook.com/groups/electronicaymicrocontroladores/permalink/1812269192135162/
+Compiling a digital clock using I2C and the DS1307: https://www.facebook.com/groups/electronicaymicrocontroladores/permalink/1812269192135162/

 Result